daddyofadoggy/resume/resume_oct24.md

 ## PROFESSIONAL SUMMARY

 Applied Scientist with expertise in Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and AI Agents.
 Demonstrated success in fraud pattern detection using multimodal approaches and developing production-ready generative AI systems.
-Experienced in fine-tuning, evaluation, and responsible deployment of language models with a focus on business impact.
+Experienced in fine-tuning, evaluation, and scaling of language models with a focus on business impact.

 ## EXPERIENCE